lsa-pucrs/donnie-assistive-robot-sw/README.md

 ## Run Donnie Software from a Virtual Machine

- Download this [VM](link) all Donnie software pre-installed and ready to run.
+ Download this [VM](http://www.osboxes.org/linux-mint/), select the Linux Mint 17.3 'Rosa', and selected the [Mate](https://drive.google.com/file/d/0B_HAFnYs6Ur-NGFCZWNFV2dBN2M/view?usp=sharing) version.
+Finally, follow the instructions to install Donnie package.

 ## Install Donnie Software on a Desktop Computer Using the Packages